AngMaher/JavaScript-Project-Rock-Paper/README.md

 * User Goals
     * As a User I want to know by seeing the site for the first time, what the game is.
-    * As a User I what to be able to read the rules of the game.
+    * As a User I want to be able to read the rules of the game.
     * As a User I want to see clearing my choice and if I won.
     * As a User I want to be able to reset or exit the game whenever I want.